American Indian Studies (562) 985-5305

 Measure What You Value

-When Chancellor Timothy P. White visited CSULB last year, he suggested that you should not automatically value what you have been asked to measure but that you should “measure what you value.”
+When Chancellor Timothy P. White visited CSULB in 2013, he suggested that you should not automatically value what you have been asked to measure but that you should “measure what you value.”
 Inspired by the Chancellor’s idea, to “measure what you value” we are asking all American Indian Studies Alumni to contact us and share what you have been doing since graduating from CSULB.
 In return, we will send you one of our new measuring tapes inspired by the Chancellor’s suggestion.
 And keep checking our website for updates on our AIS alumni profiles.

 Changing Seasons at Puvungna

 Unique Course Offered this Spring 2015!

 Art 440/540 Art in Public Places Theory and Practice will be offered on Fridays from 9 am to 3:45 p.m.

 This School of Art course counts toward the Minor in AIS and will be co-taught by Craig Stone and Cindi Alvitre with a social practice component designed by Cynthia Herrera.
 Click on flyer below to learn about this course.
 Students who are not Art majors need to contact Craig.firstname.lastname@example.org to enroll in this course.

 Welcome to CSULB (Cal State Puvungna) and to the American Indian Studies Website.
 We hope that you will come by our office and visit our website often to keep up to date with our ongoing activities.
 We are excited to be debuting our new AIS Minor in Native American Cultures this Fall, as the new minor will allow you to enhance your degree with a minor in American Indian Studies and also graduate on time.